-Traveling aboard the state-of-the-art National Geographic Explorer, encounter the spectacular Antarctic Peninsula and the surrounding islands and waterways.
-Glide around enormous tabular icebergs by Zodiac, walk along beaches covered with thousands o.. (click for more)
+Traveling aboard the state-of-the-art National Geographic Explorer or National Geographic Orion, encounter the spectacular Antarctic Peninsula and the surrounding islands and waterways.
+Glide around enormous tabular icebergs by Zodiac, walk along bea.. (click for more)

 Named after the renowned explorer, Sir Francis Drake, who sailed these

 waters in 1578, the Drake Passage marks the Antarctica Convergence, a

 biological barrier where cold polar water sinks beneath the warmer